Geothermal Ground Loop Frequently Asked Questions

 As their names suggest, horizontal loops stay closer to the ground, and run parallel back and forth with it.
 Horizontal loops are less practical and can need up to 1200-1800 feet of underground space for a mid-sized home.

 Vertical loops dive deep into the ground, taking up much less space but needing a greater depth of installation.
 Vertical loops need around 3-500 feet of depth.
-Don’t worry – the good news here is that these can be installed solely from the surface, and don’t require much space.
+Don’t worry — installers can place these entirely from the surface, and they don’t require much space.

 Does Geothermal Heat Work in Cold Climates?